<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Discussion

-Look at the monstrous (yeah, that’s a well known statistics term) flight phase standard deviations.
+Look at the monstrous (yeah, that’s a well-known statistics term) flight phase standard deviations.
 More importantly, look at the effect they have on the take-off threshold: the point we identify to calculate metrics like jump height, phase duration, and RSImod.

 ‘So what?’ you might be thinking.
 Well, we need to dig out that whole taking responsibility thing again (sorry!).
-This is because depending on the force plate system you’re working with, the effect that the ground surface has on the take-off threshold could make a complete mockery of your force plate derived jump metrics.
+This is because, depending on the force plate system you’re working with, the effect that the ground surface has on the take-off threshold could make a complete mockery of your force plate-derived jump metrics.

-Don’t despair though.
-If you’re using our Hawkin Dynamics force plate system then well done you, you made a very good choice.
-And yes, of course we’d say this but let me back up what perhaps seems like a bold, maybe unfair, claim.
+Don’t despair, though.
+If you’re using our Hawkin Dynamics force plate system, then well done, you, you made a very good choice.
+And yes, of course, we’d say this, but let me back up what perhaps seems like a bold, maybe unfair claim.

-This is really important and, once again, while it’s why we at Hawkin Dynamics will always do our best to help you get the most accurate and useful data possible, it should serve as another reminder: take responsibility for the quality of your data.
+This is important, and, once again, while it’s why we at Hawkin Dynamics will always do our best to help you get the most accurate and useful data possible, it should serve as another reminder: take responsibility for the quality of your data.
 Please trust us when we say that it’s worth every ounce of time and energy you put into this.

 Using another force plate system?